-Mount Vernon planning overlays
+Mount Vernon flood map & planning overlays

 A planning-constraint profile of Mount Vernon (Penrith, NSW) - 6.56 km², mapped from live council and state overlay data.
 This suburb is moderately constrained.